trustzhou1515/Nyika-AI-Tourism-Platform/README.md

 ## React Native Mobile App

 The companion mobile app is in `mobileapp/`.
-It is an Expo React Native application that mirrors the MVP direction: Nyika AI chat-style discovery, destination match cards, destination detail screens and a mobile planner.
+It is an Expo React Native application that mirrors the MVP direction: Nyika AI chat-style discovery, local destination matching, destination photo cards, destination detail screens and a mobile planner.

+Current mobile features include:

+- Hamburger menu on the Home screen.
+- Nyika AI chat-style discovery with typed prompts.
+- Local matching for animals, waterfalls, fishing, caves, history, quiet places, mountains, safaris and related terms.
+- “Do you want more places?” flow for categories with more matches.
+- Real destination image assets in `mobileapp/assets/destinations/`.
+- Destination detail hero images and care/packing notes.
+- Planner screen for destination, days, travellers, budget and style.
+- Expo Web support through `react-dom` and `react-native-web` for browser preview.

 ```bash
 cd mobileapp